background

 The difference between a career on the sell-side and the buy-side is primarily the business model:

-• Buy-Side → In contrast, the “buy side” prioritizes generating profitable returns on behalf of their limited partners (LPs).
+• Buy-Side ➝ In contrast, the “buy side” prioritizes generating profitable returns on behalf of their limited partners (LPs).
 For instance, the LPs of a private equity firm contribute capital to the fund, which the general partners (GPs) intend to deploy into profitable investments to exceed the minimum target return set in the initial stages of raising capital.
 The private equity industry specializes in LBOs and realizes a profit from the investment post-exit, which could be a sale to a strategic buyer, a secondary buyout (SBO), or an initial public offering (IPO).
-Over the holding period, the private equity firm earns an annual management fee to cover overhead costs, followed by an agreed-upon split on the profits earned from the fund’s investments (i.e., the traditional “2 and 20” fee structure).
+The financial sponsor earns an annual management fee over the holding period to cover overhead costs, and an agreed-upon split on the excess profits earned from the fund’s investments (“2 and 20” fee structure).

-To further elaborate on the prior section, the private equity industry (PE) is the most sought-after exit for investment bankers, after working on the sell side for one or two years.
+The private equity industry (PE) is the most sought-after exit for investment bankers, upon working on the sell side for one or two years.

-In fact, the interest in securing a buy-side role among junior investment bankers (and the competition among private equity firms to recruit the top talent) in 2023 was competitive to where the recruiting cycle kicked off in mid-July before the analyst class could be staffed on a live deal or complete new hire training.
+In fact, the interest in securing a buy-side role among junior investment bankers—and the competition among private equity firms to recruit the top talent—has become competitive to where the recruiting cycle now kicks off in mid-July, before the analyst class can be staffed on a live deal (or even complete new hire training).

 Step-by-Step Online Course